 - interaction with external groups both within academia and beyond;

 - commercialising opportunities combining research and enterprise.

 A wide range of research is conducted in the school, spanning many of the conventional boundaries between disciplines.
-Potential applicants are encouraged to consult the school's website for detailed accounts of the research themes, but broadly there are five research institutes:
+Potential applicants are encouraged to consult the research themes broadly covered by the academic staff in the five Research Institutes: